African - American First Ladies of Distinction

 Wilma Goldean Rudolph (1940 – 1994), a track and field athlete, was the first to win three gold medals at a single Olympic game held in Rome, Italy in 1960.

-Christina Vivian Stone Stringer (b.
+Charlaine Vivian Stringer (b.
 1948), a basketball player, coach, educator and basketball Hall of Famer, was the first coach of men or women to lead three different teams to the Final Four: Cheyney University 1982, University of Iowa 1993, and Rutgers University, 2000 and 2007.

 Debra Janice Thomas